-Significant Long Term Plan 2015-25 Financial Assumptions
+Significant Long Term Plan 2018-28 Financial Assumptions

-Assumption nfider Level th, Medi Low) Risk Consequence of variation to assumption Approach to mitigation of risk Н М L Н М L 1.
-Inflation Assumption: The LTP is prepared on the inflation rates assumed in the table below for periods beyond 2015/16 which is based on Local Government Cost Index (LGCI) prepared by BERL Economics: 2016/17 ✓ The rate of inflation differs from that assumed ¥ A significant change in inflation will result in changed revenue and expenditure.
+Assumption Confidence Level (High, Medium, Low) Risk k Lev gh, dium, v) Consequence of variation to assumption Mitigation Approach Н 1 Ĺ M L 1.
+Inflation Assumption: The LTP is prepared on the inflation rates assumed in the table below for periods beyond 2018/19 which is based on Local Government Cost Index (LGCI) prepared by BERL: 2018/19 2.0% 2019/20 2.2% 2020/21 2.2% 2021/22 2.2% 2021/22 2.2% 2022/23 2.3% 2023/24 2.3% 2024/25 2.4% 2025/26 2.5% 2026/27 2.6% 2027/28 2.7% The rate of inflation differs from that assumed V A significant change in inflation will result in changed revenue and expenditure.
 This could be significant and may adversely affect the ability of the Council to set rates at a level that is affordable to the community.
 The Council will review its budget annually through the LTP/Annual Plan process and may adjust work programmes/budgets where necessary.
-2. Interest Rates on borrowing Assumption: Interest on borrowing is assumed to be between 6.5 - 8.0% (to be reviewed again before LTP finalised). √ Forecast interest rates on borrowing are higher or lower than forecast √ Council costs could increase or decrease as interest rates fluctuate up and down.
-Based on Council's projected debt levels, interest cost would increase/decrease by between \$989,000 and \$1.417M per year for each 1% movement in effective interest rate.
+2. Interest Rates on borrowing Assumption: Interest on borrowing is assumed to be between 5.0 - 7.5% ✓ Forecast interest rates on borrowing are higher or lower than forecast ✓ Council costs could increase or decrease as interest rates fluctuate up and down.
+Based on Council's projected debt levels, interest cost would increase/ decrease by between \$1.2M to \$1.56M per year.
 Council hedges interest rate exposures as per the Liability Management Policy.
-3. Return on investments Assumptions: Bank deposits and bond portfolio assumed return is 3.5% to 5% Timaru District Holdings Limited assumed return is \$2.04 dividend per share annually Forestry assumed return is \$0 over the 10 years √ Forecast returns are higher or lower than forecast ✓ Council income could increase or decrease as investment returns fluctuate up and down.
-A 1% decrease in dividend will reduce Council's income by up to \$20,400 per annum.
+3. Return on investments Assumptions: Bank deposits and bond portfolio assumed return is 3.0% to 5.0% Timaru District Holdings Limited assumed return is \$2.60 - \$2.90 dividend per share annually Forestry assumed return is \$0 over the 10 years √ Forecast returns are higher or lower than forecast √ Council income could increase or decrease as investment returns fluctuate up and down.
+A 1% decrease in dividend will reduce Council's income by up to \$26,000 per annum.
 Council maintains a long term investment portfolio with fixed interest rates which minimises fluctuations.
 Investments are also managed using the Investment Policy to minimise risks.
 Changes in investment returns are generally partially offset by a change in borrowing costs.